dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 directory and the build output directory.
 They should be identical.
 If not, something went wrong and the dotnet tool picked up a different version of your runtime.

-As a hint you could adde some code like:
+As a hint you could add some code like:
 ```
 var coreAssemblyInfo = System.Diagnostics.FileVersionInfo.GetVersionInfo(typeof(object).Assembly.Location);
 Console.WriteLine($"Hello World from Core {coreAssemblyInfo.ProductVersion}");